joycervs/frontend-studies/readme.md

 ##### EN

 This is a <strong>study</strong> repository where I'll compile the exercises and projects completed in the <strong>Front-end Development</strong> course track on the [Origamid](https://www.origamid.com/) platform.
-The goal is to keep my coding practices organized and document my progress as I gain more knowledge.
+The goal is to keep my coding practices organized and document my progress as I achieve more knowledge.

 ## Courses/Topics